chrisdanielwise/alx-low_level_programming/0x14-bit_manipulation/README.md

 Advanced
 100-get_endianness.c - function that checks the endianness.

-101-password - finds the password for this program and saves it in a file.
+101-password - finds the password for this program and saves it in a File.